Eugene-Maikov/rsschool-cv/cv.md

 ## __Code Example__

 ## __Experience__
+- Currently I work in a small IT company.
+We develop websites for CMS (wordpress, bitrix)

 ## __Education__
 - __College:__ Nizhny Novgorod Provincial College, Specialty development of web and multimedia applications